Farm and Land Conditions

 Dr. Elaine Ingham is an American microbiologist and soil biology researcher.
 In this video, Elaine describes how she discovered that returning microorganisms to the soil is related to soil fertility.
 She says that compost tea was first used as early as Babylon in Mesopotamia according to records uncovered.
 These records contain descriptions showing how to make compost, compost tea and then applying it out on cropping fields.
 Elaine also found more information from a Roman manual where they taught people how to farm; all of it was done using compost and compost tea.
 It's an ancient but highly successful method.

 Elaine knows a lot about why farm profits lie in plant root depth.
 In this video, she explains the importance of allowing the biology in the soil to grow the root system as deep as possible; because it protects pastures from drought and preserves the farmer's sanity.
 She says that plants release 'exudates' for the specific purpose of attracting beneficial microorganisms to settle around the roots.
 Plants want microbes like fungi, protozoa and nematodes etc. close to their roots, because they protect them from disease, cycle nutrients and help to build structure in the soil.
 These exudates comprise mostly of simple sugars, and a little bit of protein and carbohydrates.
 Elaine describes that there is a lot of research that show when plants are grazed, they release a massive amount of exudates into the surrounding soil, which causes the microbes to respond and grow quickly.
 The various microbes then produce enzymes to pull nutrients out of the sand and organic matter, and actually store those nutrients inside of the microbes in extremely high concentrations.
-Other microbes and inhabitants of the soil, like earthworms, then feed off these microbes, and in this process the nutrients and minerals are released into the soil.
+Other predator microbes and inhabitants of the soil, like earthworms, then feed off these microbes, and in this process the nutrients and minerals are released into the soil.
 This is the symbiotic cycle in which plants get access to the minerals, which is not available to them any other way.
 Elaine says this is the process in which plants access all the essential minerals they may need, in the proper balance.
 Plant diversity is important because plants release different exudates to stimulate microbes into releasing different nutrients.
 She also explains how giving plants nitrate fertiliser forces only one mineral on them, in extremely high concentrations, and it messes up the balance of what the plants need.
-She says nitrogen fertiser also kills the organisms that settle around the roots of plants.
+She says nitrogen fertiliser also kills the organisms that settle around the roots of plants.
 She says it destroys the structure of the soil, creating a situation where water doesn't infiltrate the soil and then runs off causing erosion, which leads to run-off of your topsoil into lakes and rivers.
 This is a disaster!
+Click on the image below to enlarge.

 Compost tea - A genius solution for full scale biological restoration: In the video, Elaine also shows an example of how dead soil on a golf course was revived by the application of a compost tea.
 This compost tea used water to extract the microbes, which was grown in compost soon after microbial growth was stimulated, to get to work in the soil.
 Find her basic compost tea recipe here.
 In this video she tells the audience that compost is not a fertiliser, it is an inoculum (a substance used for inoculation).
 Homegrown compost of 21 days, is the source of massive amounts of diverse species, indigenous microbes that plants require to protect their root systems.
 It's not a difficult process, it is not going to cost a lot of money and you don't need a massive amount of compost for it to work.
 The video shows that in only a few short weeks there can be positive results in the form of significant plant root growth.